Why should education providers provide information about HIV to students?

 3. Promote a safe environment at school

-Young people that are sexual minorities are unfortunately those at highest risk for HIV, they are frequently targeted by bullying and harassment and also struggle with self-stigmatisation.
+Young people that are in the sexual minorities are unfortunately those at highest risk for HIV, they are frequently targeted by bullying and harassment and also struggle with self-stigmatisation.
 According to Belinda Hayes, a college counselor at Academized and Writing PhD Thesis, “schools need to take the appropriate measures to make sure these students are protected, and to limit truancy by these students who do not feel comfortable attending class.
 School policies should have written and entrenched protections for sexual minority youth and commitment to creating a safe environment for all students to learn.”

 4. Use a comprehensive approach